r-karimi/vesicle-picker/README.md

 	pip install .
 	poe install-pytorch
  	```
-9. Download the Segment Anything [model weights](https://github.com/facebookresearch/segment-anything#model-checkpoints) and move them into the `vesicle-picker` directory.
+9. Download the Segment Anything [model weights](https://github.com/facebookresearch/segment-anything#model-checkpoints) and place them in the `vesicle-picker` repository.
 We recommend trying with the ViT-L model weights first.
-10. Modify csparc_login.ini to match your active CryoSPARC instance...
+10. Modify csparc_login.ini to match your active CryoSPARC instance from which micrographs will be imported into Vesicle Picker and into which particle locations will be exported.